Current fluctuations in nonequilibrium open quantum systems beyond weak coupling: a reaction coordinate approach: Introduction

 Our results provide design principles for suppressing current fluctuations using strong coupling to a structured environment.
 Our work also demonstrates how the RC mapping facilitates a physically transparent analysis of current fluctuations beyond the weak-coupling regime, by exploiting the Markovian nature of the embedding.
-A similar approach could be applied to more complex environmental structures using more sophisticated embeddings developed in recent years~\cite{Mascherpa2020,Brenes2020, Elenewski2021, Lacerda2023, purkayastha2021periodically, purkayastha2022periodically, Menczel2024}.
+A similar approach could be applied to study more complex environmental structures or transient fluctuations~\cite{Blasi2024} using sophisticated embeddings developed in recent years~\cite{Mascherpa2020,Brenes2020, Elenewski2021, Lacerda2023, purkayastha2021periodically, purkayastha2022periodically, Menczel2024}.